Public Hearings: How to Participate

 What is a Public Hearing?

-How Public Hearings are Advertised
+How Public Hearings Are Advertised

 How to Participate